sshaar/clef2020-factchecking-task2/README.md

 Each line contains a tab-separated line with:
 >TweetID [space] 0 [space] NormClaimID [space] rank [space] score [space] tag

+Where: <br>
+* TweetID: is ID of the tweet given in the TweetInfo.queries file
+* 0: literaly 0.
-Where _TweetID_ is ID of the tweet given in the TweetInfo.queries file, _NormCLaimID_ is ID of the normalized claim found in NormClaims.docs, _score_ is the score given by your model for the pair _TweetID_, _NormCLaimID_ and _rank_ is the rank of the pair given the scores of all possible pairs for a given _TweerID_, and _tag_ is a string identifier used by participants.
+* NormCLaimID: is ID of the normalized claim found in NormClaims.docs
+* score: is the score given by your model for the pair _TweetID_ and _NormCLaimID_
+* rank: is the rank of the pair given based on the scores of all possible pairs for a given _TweerID_
+* tag: is a string identifier used by participants.

  For example:
 >1 0 1 1 0.9056 modelX <br/>
 >1 0 2 2 0.6862 modelX <br/>